Skip to main content

 CompanyCityWorkersTypeDate

-The biggest impact was at Vistra Energy- Dynegy Corporate Headquarters at its Houston facility, reporting 308 affected workers.
+The most significant filing came from Vistra Energy- Dynegy Corporate Headquarters at its Houston facility, reporting 308 affected workers.
 Atlantic Coffee Solutions followed with 279 workers.

 Trend & Outlook